Practical Bayesian Learning of Neural Networks via Adaptive Optimisation Methods: Results

-We demonstrate the effectiveness of the \textsc{Badam} uncertainties by using the BNN in a contextual multi-armed bandit setting where and agent requires a good measure uncertainty for decision making.
-The contextual multi-armed bandit problem proceeds as follows, at times $t=1, \ldots, T$ our agent will receive a context $X_t \in \mathbb{R}^d$ and will need to decide which action $a_t \in \mathcal{A}$ to pick to maximise a total reward $r = \sum^{T}_{t=1} r_t$.
+\paragraph{Contextual Bandits.} We demonstrate the effectiveness of the \textsc{Badam} uncertainties by using the BNN in a contextual multi-armed bandit setting where the agent requires a good measure uncertainty for decision making.
+The contextual multi-armed bandit problem proceeds as follows, at time $t$ our agent will receive a context $X_t \in \mathbb{R}^d$ and will need to decide which action $a_t \in \mathcal{A}$ to pick to maximise a total reward $r = \sum^{T}_{t=1} r_t$.
 Our agent learns a function $f: (X_t, a_t) \rightarrow r_t \in \mathbb{R}$.
-Thompson sampling provides a Bayesian framework for our agent to manage the exploration exploitation dilema \cite{Thompson}.
-Thompson sampling requires that our model has some prior over the model parameters at $t$, $p(\theta_t)$.
-At each iteration our model samples from its prior and then greedily selects the action which maximizes the reward.
-The model then receives feedback for the selected decision and updates prior to obtain a posterior $p(\theta_{t+1} | X_{1:t}, a_{1:t})$.
+Thompson sampling provides a Bayesian framework for our agent to manage the exploration exploitation dilemma \cite{Thompson}.
+In Thompson sampling at each iteration our model samples from its prior and then greedily selects the action which maximises the reward.
+The model then receives feedback for the selected decision and updates its prior.
 No feedback is observed for actions which are not selected.
-Thompson sampling has been shown to be an effective strategy in practice \cite{Chapelle} and in theory \cite{Agrawal}.
-The challenge in this setting is that at time $t$ our agent's approximate prior $\tilde{p}(\theta_t)$ is used to obtain the reward point $r_t$, and subsequently used to update our model/calculate a posterior, crucially the data points $r_j$, $j \leq t$ are not i.i.d.
-In \citep{Riquelme} it is shown that this feedback loop together with the use of an approximate posterior can lead to large disagreements between the model's posterior and the true posterior.
+The challenge in this setting is that at time $t$ our agent's approximate prior is used to estimate $r_t$ and pick an arm.
+The rewards $r_j$, $j \leq t$ are not i.i.d. and this feedback loop together with an approximate posterior can lead to disagreements between the model's posterior and the true posterior \cite{Riquelme}.
 This in turn can result in large cumulative regrets.
-Further, \citep{Riquelme} empirically studies how different model's posterior approximations hold up on a variety of tasks and conclude that those algorithms which are unable to separate representation learning and posterior uncertainty construction perform poorly.
-Since the posterior uncertainty construction and representation learning in the \textsc{Badam} algorithm are separate we postulate good performance in this contextual multi-armed bandit with Thompson sampling.
+Since the posterior uncertainty construction and representation learning in the \textsc{Badam} algorithm are separate we postulate good performance \cite{Riquelme}.
 Details of the experimental setup can be found in Section~\ref{app:bandits}.